riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 Browse http://localhost:8080 and click around to generate some telemetry that will be collected by the Aternity APM OpenTelemetry Collector

-### Go to Aternity APM webconsole to visualize and analyze the traces collected for every transactions
+### Open the Aternity APM webconsole to visualize and analyze the traces collected for every transactions

 The [Aternity APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) keeps 100% of the traces to provide full fidelity analysis.
 There is no data sampling.

 Please visit [Aternity](https://www.aternity.com/) if your need Support or Training.

-### Stop the application
+#### FAQ

+- How to stop the containers of the app?

+Press CTRL + C in the shell where it is running.

+Or in a shell, go to the folder where you keep the [docker-compose.yml](docker-compose.yml) and run:

 ```shell
 docker-compose down